algosup/2023-2024-project-3-virtual-processor-team-4/documents/functional/functionalSpecification.md

 - `mnem param`
 - `mnem param1, param2`

 where `mnem` is the mnemonic for the instruction and the rest is parameters.
 Everything should be in lowercase.
+For alignment reasons, we allow any number more than one space before the parameters.

 A label should be on a line with no instruction, written in camel case, and followed by a colon: `camelCase:`